Franklin Matthias: World War II

 Because of the isolation of the site, known as the Hanford Engineer Works, Matthias exercised more administrative autonomy than the Manhattan Project's other area engineers.
 The number of personnel assigned to his office grew to over 500 in 1944.
 Construction work commenced on the 400000 acre site in April 1943.
 The size of the construction work force eventually reached 44,900 in June 1944; over 150,000 workers were employed at the site between 1943 and 1946.

 The scale of the task was enormous.
 Matthias supervised the construction of 554 buildings, 386 mi of roads, 158 mi of railroad track, three chemical separation plants and the world's first three production-scale nuclear reactors.
 The 800 ft chemical separation plants, where the plutonium was separated from uranium slugs that had been irradiated in the reactors, were so large that they were known as "Queen Marys", after the ocean liner.
 Because the slugs were dangerously radioactive, the Queen Marys had concrete walls 7 ft thick, and operations were by remote control.

+In 1942 Matthias allowed about 30 Wanapum Native Americans to use their winter camp on the Columbia River with access to their customary fishing ground in the middle of the federal reservation, although white farmer families were being moved off it.
+Trucks were provided daily to move them from their winter camp.
+Mathias wrote that their loyalty could not be questioned.
+But after WWII, the tribe were totally excluded from the federal reservation (although it contained graves and cultural sites).

 The first production batch of uranium slugs were dissolved at the separation plant on 26 December 1944, and in January 1945 Matthias personally couriered the first batch of plutonium nitrate to Los Angeles, where he handed it over to another courier, who took it to the Los Alamos Laboratory.
 Plutonium from Hanford would be used in the Fat Man bomb used in the bombing of Nagasaki.
 For his wartime services, he was awarded the Distinguished Service Medal.